The Jim Hart Award

 Ms. Camilla Roberson has been the Special Assistant for the North Carolina Governor’s School for 19 years.
 For most of this time, she was the only full-time, year-round Governor’s School employee.
 Through the years, she has processed more than 30,000 student nominations and helped facilitate more than 13,000 student selections.
 During the budget cuts and resulting tuition requirements, Camilla worked with colleagues to find ways to extend the opportunity to as many students as possible.
 The Office of the North Carolina Governor’s School is now poised for growth and possibility, due in large part to the industrious and gracious efforts of Camilla Roberson.

-Mr. Dana Simpson was a chief contributor to the GSF’s efforts during the North Carolina Senate funding crisis in 2011-2012.
+Mr. Dana Simpson attended the Governor's School West in 1991.
+He was a chief contributor to the GSF’s efforts during the North Carolina Senate funding crisis in 2011-2012.
 His efforts as a lobbyist assisted in the eventual restoration of government funding to the Governor's School Program.
 Since that time, he has continued to be GSF’s proponent in the General Assembly.
 He has generously donated many resources in the support of the organization on a long-term basis and deserves recognition for saving this preeminent program.